 - Cerbo GX No preparations required.

 - Venus GX First install & boot v2.73,or a later version.
-And only thereafter install Venus OS

-Large.
-The reason for this is to make sure the partitioning of the flash is per requirements of

-Venus OS Large.
+And only thereafter install Venus OS Large.
+The reason for this is to make sure the partitioning of the flash is per requirements of Venus OS Large.

 - MultiPlus-II GX No preparations required.

 - EasySolar-II GX No preparations required.

-- RaspberryPi 3 Unfortunately, simply installing the .swu file on your already installed image of v2.62 or before won't work, since the partitions are too small.
-You'll need to, at least once, flash a new image to an sdcard.
+- RaspberryPi 3 No preparations required; unless the Pi is running a version prior to v2.70.
+In that case, the sdcard will first need to be reflashed with a v2.70 or later version, using a .wic.gz file, details here.

 - RaspberryPi 4 No preparations required.